 - NYISO filed a partial compliance filing/waiver on November 3, 2023 to establish interim transition rules to expedite the efficient transition to the new Cluster Study process.
-Specifically, the transition rules: - Eliminate the SRIS requirement for pending queue projects; - Eliminate the option to elect a detailed Optional Feasibility Study (allowing Interconnection Customers to continue to elect the limited Optional Feasibility Study scope provided for in Section 30.6.2(1)); and - Provide pending queue projects various options for how they want to move forward (outlined on the following slides). - NYISO plans to implement these rules 12/1/2023 absent a FERC order rejecting the proposed tariff revisions.
+Specifically, the transition rules: - Eliminate the SRIS requirement for pending queue projects; - Eliminate the option to elect a detailed Optional Feasibility Study (allowing Interconnection Customers to continue to elect the limited Optional Feasibility Study scope provided for in Section 30.6.2(1)); and - Provide pending queue projects various options for how they want to move forward (outlined on the following slides). - NYISO commenced implementing these rules on 11/30/2023. - NYISO provided notices to Developers concerning the implementation of the interim transition rules, including a FAQ document.